The Stripped-Star Ultraviolet Magellanic Cloud Survey (SUMS): The UV Photometric Catalog and Stripped Star Candidate Selection: Selection of Candidate Stripped Star Systems

 \subsubsection{Models of Binary Stripped Stars with \gls{MS} Companions}

 To further describe the expected photometry of observed stripped stars, we place them in binaries with \gls{MS} companions.
-To accomplish this, we use two different composite grids of stripped stars plus \gls{MS} models.
+To accomplish this, we use two different composite grids of stripped stars plus \gls{MS}\footnote{{The MS models used here do not include the effects of binary interaction such as mass accretion.
+This caveat is further mentioned later in \S\ref{sec:SED_fitting}}.} models.

 \textbf{\emph{Grid from \citetalias{Drout2023}:}} First, we use the grid of stripped star plus \gls{MS} star composite models presented in \citetalias{Drout2023}.
 These were constructed by combining the 0.37--7.23 M$_{\odot}$, $Z=0.006$, core-helium burning stripped star models described in \S~\ref{sec:strippstarmodels} with a new set of CMFGEN models for MS stars.
 The spectral models for MS stars were computed using the surface conditions of the \citet{Gotberg2018} MESA stellar evolution models as input, but now adopting the conditions during the main-sequence evolution.
 They were calculated for stars with initial masses of 2.21--18.17 \Msun\ and $Z=0.006$ at three evolutionary phases: 20\%, 60\%, and 90\% through the duration of the MS phase (in terms of time).
 While \citetalias{Drout2023} provide full spectral models for this grid, in this manuscript we utilize the broadband photometry.